 (b) Shares held by directors, officers or their immediate families and other concentrated holding of 10% or more are excluded in calculating the number of publicly held shares and market value of publicly held shares. (c) Global market capitalization for existing public companies is the average of the most recent six months of trading history in the case of the pure valuation/revenue test.
 For all other standards, the measurement is at a "point in time" for an existing public company though trends are considered.
 For IPOs, spinoffs and carveouts, it is represented by the valuation of the company as represented by, in the case of a spinoff, the distribution ratio as priced, or, in the case of an IPO/carveout, the as-priced offering in relation to the total company's capitalization. (d) The NYSE may consider two full fiscal years and the current six months and qualifying under Alternative 1 in certain limited circumstances.
-For emerging growth companies presenting two fiscal years pre-tax income must total at least \$100 million in the aggregate for the last two fiscal years and qualifying under Alternative 2a, aggregate cash flow must total at least \$100 million for the last two fiscal years with a minimum of \$25 million in each year.
+For emerging growth companies presenting two fiscal years pre-tax income and qualifying under Alternative 1, pre-tax income must total at least \$100 million in the aggregate for the last two fiscal years with a minimum of \$25 million in each year.
+For emerging growth companies presenting two fiscal years and qualifying under Alternative 2a, aggregate cash flow must total at least \$100 million for the last two fiscal years with a minimum of \$25 million in each year.